Looking Back: Dubai’s Biggest Restaurant Openings of 2025

 A post shared by Alserkal Avenue (@alserkalavenue)

-From the team behind 21grams, Piehaus at Warehouse 22A, Alserkal Avenue, is Dubai’s new specialty bakery dedicated to Balkan-style pies.
+From the team behind 21grams, piehaus at Warehouse 22A, Alserkal Avenue, is Dubai’s new specialty bakery dedicated to Balkan-style pies.
 Expect golden, hand-crafted pastries filled with savoury and sweet combinations, all rooted in tradition but made for the city’s modern appetite.
-Expect to sample authentic Balkan pies baked with heart and heritage.
+Visit to sample authentic Balkan pies baked with heart and heritage.

 @piehaus.dubai